Recording Videosync output

 Introduction

-There are several ways to record the output of Videosync.
-For quick and easy real-time recording you can use applications like Syphon Recorder for macOS or Spout Recorder for Windows.
+- Before the addition of the Video Recorder device, the most common way to record Videosync output was to use third-party applications like Syphon Recorder for macOS or Spout Recorder for Windows.
 These applications allow you to record the output of Videosync in real-time.
-For more advanced recording options, you can use screen recording software like OBS Studio.

 Note that all these methods require recording on the same machine that runs Videosync, which may strain the machine's resources.
 If this becomes a problem, there are two alternatives to consider.

-• Using a hardware HDMI recorder.
+- Using a hardware HDMI recorder.
 The recorder would be connected to the HDMI output of your machine running Videosync and would record the output directly without impacting performance on the machine running Videosync.

 info